Rehab Centers North Platte, NE

 • Inpatient treatment for drug/alcohol addiction and mental health diagnosis

-• Brief intervention services, motivational incentives and substance use counseling approach
+• Motivational interviewing, CBT and substance use counseling approach

 Heartland Counseling And Consulting Clinic/region Ii Human Services

-Heartland Counseling And Consulting Clinic/region Ii Human Services is an inpatient addiction treatment facility in North Platte, NE that is located in the 69103 zip code.
-It can accommodate co-occurring addiction and mental health treatment and people with trauma.
+Heartland Counseling And Consulting Clinic/region Ii Human Services is an inpatient rehab facility in North Platte, NE that is situated in the 69103 zip code.
+Heartland Counseling And Consulting Clinic/region Ii Human Services provides individual counseling, counseling for families and substance use education.
+It includes outpatient methadone/buprenorphine or naltrexone treatment, regular outpatient treatment and outpatient rehab.

 Address: 110 North Bailey Street, North Platte, NE 69103 in Lincoln County